dshah1010/dshah1010/README.md

 # 💫 About Me:

-- 👋 Hi, my name is Deep Shah and I study CS at Western University.
-Currently working @ TELUS!
+- 👋 Hi, my name is Deep Shah and I study CS at Western University

+- 🔭 Currently working @ TELUS & seeking Winter 2025 & Spring/Summer 2025 SWE/PM internships

-- 👀 I’m interested in software development, AI, and ML.
+- 👀 I’m interested in software development, AI, and ML

 - 📫 How to reach me: